theMegaEXP/notegen/README.md

 You must have [Node.js](https://nodejs.org/) installed on your computer and installed to this repo once cloned.
 You will need to configure the `settings.json` file from this repo.
 Here is what you need to know about the settings configuration: [Settings Configuration](#settings-configuration).
-You then need to install the midi section of `tone.js` to this repo by running `npm install @tonejs/midi` in a terminal You can add your midi files to the midi folder from this github repo.
+You then need to install the midi section of `tone.js` to this repo by running `npm install @tonejs/midi` in a terminal.
+You can add your midi files to the midi folder from this github repo.
 It should contain a `sample.mid` file.
 You can also specify a different directory for your midi files in the `settings.json` file.
 To run the app, you must run main.js using `Node.js` by typing in a terminal `node main.js` in the directory this app is located in.